Tuesday, October 31, 2006

 The lead graph

 R. W. Apple Jr., who in more than 40 years as a correspondent and editor at The New York Times wrote about war and revolution, politics and government, food and drink, and the revenge of living well from more than 100 countries, died early this morning in Washington.
-He w
+He was 71.

 The Akron connection:

 Raymond Walter Apple Jr. was born Nov.
 20, 1934, in Akron, Ohio.
 His father, also known as Johnny — nicknamed for Johnny Appleseed — ran a chain of grocery stores that had been founded by the family of Mr. Apple’s mother, the former Julia Albrecht.
-The senior Apple had hoped his only son would take over the business, but an early encounter with Th
+The senior Apple had hoped his only son would take over the business, but an early encounter with The New York Times in the Akron public library gave Mr. Apple other ideas.
+[They lived on Storer Ave.]

 At Western Reserve Academy, a private prep school in Hudson, Ohio, Mr. Apple was sports editor of the student newspaper and editor in chief of the yearbook.
 He continued his journalistic training in college, on The Daily Princetonian at Princeton.
 Twice expelled for neglecting his studies at Princeton, he eventually earned a B.A. in history magna cum laude from Columbia University’s School of General Studies in 1961.